 Monthly Archives: March 2020

-Wow, deadly combination here: At home, stressed, bored and surrounded by food!
-The next few weeks may find your patients really struggling to maintain their healthy habits and stay committed to their weight loss goals.
+Though some restrictions have been lifted, we still live in a world of change, uncertainty and for some, fear.
+The extra stress of current circumstances may find your patients continuing to struggle to maintain their healthy habits and stay committed to their weight loss goals.
 As a bariatric coordinator, program director, support group leader, nurse, dietitian, coach, or mental health professional, you see the picture quite clearly but may not know what you could do or what should do about it.

 We can help you, help them.
 For over 20 years BSCI’s contribution to the bariatric community has been helping patients learn and embrace a healthy, lasting bariatric lifestyle; day in and day out.
 Here are a few of ideas that you can offer to help your patients stay focused, connected and engaged in positive behaviors.

 - Subscribe them to Bariatric eNews, Articles & Insights